 Contact firstname.lastname@example.org if you would like your business added 🙂

 What is the Walk to Stop HIV?

 The Grand Rapids Walk to Stop HIV, formerly Grand Rapids AIDS Walk/Run, is a fundraising walk and 5k “fun run” benefiting and produced by the Grand Rapids Red Project.
-All funds raised will be used within the local Kent County area for the Red Project programming which includes providing dependable and quality access to those infected and affected by HIV/AIDS within our Community.
+All funds raised will be used within the local Kent County area for the Red Project programming which includes providing dependable and quality access to health related resources for people living with HIV and those impacted by it.